Skip to main content

 File:SIX_Guide/007_Projects/003_Visio_Interface/Visio_Shapes_for_SIX/Selection_Settings_for_Shapes/prompt_to_select_shape.jpg

-When this is selected and you drag a product to a drawing page that has no shape assignments, the Select Shape form will open where you can choose whatever shape you want.
+When this option is selected and you drag a product to a drawing page that has no shape assignments, the Select Shape form will open, allowing you to choose any desired shape.

 select_shape_form.png

-From this form, you can choose to either set this shape as the default just for the product, for the category and subcategory, or just for the category.
+From this form, you can choose to set this shape as the default for either the product, the category, the subcategory, or just the category.

-You will only want to make changes to these settings if you know what you are doing.
+You will only want to make changes to these settings if you are familiar with what you are doing.
 Otherwise, sit back and let the pre-programmed code drop an appropriate shape for you.

 Did this answer your question?